aleksati/aleks.max/README.md

  <img src="img/multiplot.png" width=600>
 </p>

-# aleks.scaleUI
+# aleks.scaleui

 **Type:** Abstraction

 Make the patching window Zoom automatically adjust according to the window size.
 Perfect for standalone Max application builds where you want to feature a dynamic and resizable user interface.

 You can choose from two scaling philosophies; "continuous" or "ondemand".
-The continuous version is built on the scheduling capabilities of the javascript Task object and updates/scales the window size continuously (as a sub-process) when initiated.
-Specify an update rate and hit start and stop to toggle the continuous updating.
-On the other hand, the "ondemand" version only updates/scales the window size when it receives a bang.
+The continuous version reads and updates/scales the window size continuously (as a sub-process) when initiated by a "start" message.
+You can also specify the update rate in ms. The "ondemand" version only updates/scales the window size when it receives bangs.

 <p align="left">
  <img src="img/scaleui.png" width=600>